ToxicFrog/mercs-ap/doc/game-integration.md

 necessary) and decrement `total_unlocked`, and to add elements, we write them at the tail and then increment `total_unlocked`.

+Discounts are handled entirely AP-side; we hardcode the "base price" of each item in the AP client, then compute the discounted price based on what items the player has found and that is what gets written to memory.

 ### Money

-Reading money is easy: `$00558BF0` and `$00558BF0` contain the current and target amounts displayed on the HUD, as integers, and we can simply read those.
+Reading money is easy: `$00558BF0` and `$00558BF0` contain the current and target amounts displayed on the HUD, as integers, and we can simply read those, should we need to.

 Writing money is harder.
-It's stored as a float at offset 0xB60 in a struct somewhere.
-The "somewhere" is the hard part; stable pointers to this struct are hard to find.
+It's stored as a float, at offset 0xB60 into a struct that is dynamically allocated and moves around regularly, and to which stable pointers are hard to find.
+So, we bypass this completely and instead do it in Lua.

-The best I've managed so far is `$00558B4C`, which points to it, but only if the player is on foot.
-If in a vehicle, it appears to point to the vehicle instead.
-Fortunately, there are flags for that at `$00558B10` (true if the player is on foot) and `$00558B14` (true if the player is driving).

-So, to update money, we first read `$00558B10` to check the player's state.
-If that's 1, we read `$00558B4C` to get the struct address, add 0xB60 to get the money field, and then read-modify-write.

-TODO: in the future, if we can do this by lua code injection calling `Player_AdjustMoney()`, that would be much safer.
+Lua exposes three functions for this: `Player_GetMoney`, `Player_SetMoney`, and `Player_AdjustMoney`.
+The latter takes a delta and would cost fewer instructions to call as a result, but also expects a second argument of unclear purpose, and there is prior art in `challenge_Recycler_Start` demonstrating the validity of the read-modify-write approach using the former two functions:

+    011 010000C5 GETGLOBAL r1 := _G[k3 ('Player_SetMoney' [h=F58D4D46,$00986300])]
+    012 02000085 GETGLOBAL r2 := _G[k2 ('Player_GetMoney' [h=21DC1219,$009862E0])]
+    013 02008099      CALL r2 (0 args) => 1 results
+    014 03003E86  GETTABLE r3 := r0[k0 ('nDeposit' [h=0D68C875,$00988E00])]
+    015 020100CD       SUB r2 := r2 - r3
+    016 01010059      CALL r1 (1 args) => 0 results

+So, we use three constant slots (one for each function and one for the actual amount of money to be delivered) and six instructions (as above) in the deliver-once hook code to grant the player money.
+To deliver money, we simply set the amount-of-money constant to our desired value, set the delivery flag, and the next time the hooks run it will appear in their account.

 ### Intel